By Alison Bodenheimer, Francophone Africa Program Officer, Advance Family Planning

 [Read en français]

 The Government of the Democratic Republic of the Congo (DRC) launched its 2014-2020 National Strategic Plan for Family Planning (available online in French) in Kinshasa two weeks ago—the most ambitious step to date in acting on its Family Planning 2020 (FP2020) commitment made in November.
-Stakeholders in family planning have been calling for the adoption of a national family planning strategy since the 2009 Conference on Repositioning Family Planning.
+Stakeholders in family planning have been calling for the completion of a national family planning strategy since the 2009 Conference on Repositioning Family Planning.
 The plan lays out the government’s intentions to budget for contraceptives and increase access to a range of modern methods for women in this Central African country of 69 million residents.

 The two principal objectives of the Strategic Plan are to: